Force over Distance: Chapter 50

 “Yup,” Chloe said primly.

-Young pushed away from doorframe and approached the gurney, taking in what was on Chloe’s laptop screen.
+Young pushed away from the doorframe and approached the bed, taking in what was on Chloe’s laptop screen.
 It was a woman.
 Wearing a bonnet.
 Standing in a garden.
-With a rust-colored, extremely unattractive, angle-length dress.
+Wearing a rust-colored, unattractive, angle-length dress.
 “Uh, what are you watching?” he asked.

-“It’s the A&E version of Pride and Prejudice,” Chloe whispered, with barely contained glee.
+“It’s the A&E version of Pride and Prejudice,” Chloe said, with barely contained glee.

 “Actually, why don’t you tell him?”
 Chloe looked up at Young.
 “He’s getting his English back really fast.
-We did, like, I don’t know, a solid two hours of English as a second language?
+We did, like, a solid two hours of English as a second language?
 Guess who has a whole series about that?
 Daniel Jackson!
-We have his complete collection now.
-Bill Lee brought it from Earth.
+Bill Lee brought his complete collection.
 I watched it in preparation.
 Varro told me that pirated Jackson tapes are how the entire LA learned English.
-Dr. Jackson is actually a really good ESL teacher.”
+Dr. Jackson is an incredible ESL teacher.”

 “Oh yeah.
 He has separate lectures divided up by which major galactic language is your native one.
 Like, when you’re coming from Goa’uld, he does a whole thing about how to approach English verb tenses.
-Or, if you’re coming from Ancient, here’s how to think about leaving your nouns alone to just be themselves, or if you speak—”
+Or, if you’re coming from Ancient, here’s how to think about leaving your nouns alone.
+Or if you speak—”

 “I get it,” Young said.

 Young looked at Rush, lifted his eyebrows, and did his best to bury his unease.
-“We gonna hear more English out of you than ‘fuck’?”
+“We gonna hear more English outta you than ‘fuck’?”

 Rush sighed.
 “It is six hours long,” he said carefully.